 Information we process for the purposes of legitimate interests

-We may process information on the basis there is a legitimate interest, either to you or to us, of doing so.
+We may process the information on the basis there is a legitimate interest, either to you or to us, in doing so.
 Where we process your information on this basis, we do after having given careful consideration to:

 · whether the same objective could be achieved through other means

 · whether processing (or not processing) might cause you harm

 · whether you would expect us to process your data, and whether you would, in the round, consider it reasonable to do so

 For example, we may process your data on this basis for the purposes of:

 · record-keeping for the proper and necessary administration of our organisation.